 An adequate, reliable, and impartial investigation is initiated upon receipt of a complaint and the completion of an initial assessment that indicates there's reasonable cause to believe that the conduct, as alleged and taken as accurate, would be a violation of Gateway's nondiscrimination policy.
-It is the responsibility of Gateway to conduct an investigation that gathers sufficient evidence to determine whether discrimination occurred.
+A formal investigation is also referred to as the resolution process and it is the responsibility of Gateway to conduct an investigation that gathers sufficient evidence to determine whether discrimination occurred.

 Gateway promptly resolves complaints which can take 60-90 business days, though the time frame depends on the complexity and number of the allegations, the availability and accessibility of witnesses and evidence, and the need for language assistance, among other factors.
-There are exceptions and extenuating circumstances that can cause a resolution to take longer, but Gateway will avoid all undue delays within its control.
+Complaints that involved sex-based harassment involving at least one student party, which requires a hearing, are generally resolved within 120 business day.
+There are always exceptions and extenuating circumstances that can cause a resolution to take longer, but Gateway will avoid all undue delays within its control.